Author, Mike Smith

 Nationwide even provide a page with their current exchange rates.

-I’ve gone through the exchange rates on offer and have calculated that Nationwide adds a 2.3% margin.
+Looking at their exchange rates on offer, we’ve calculated that Nationwide adds a 2.3% margin.

 - £5,000 transfer = £115 in exchange rate costs